Pervious Concrete Cylinder Competition

 Objectives

-Teams are challenged to apply sustainability concepts and to use their knowledge of concrete mixture design by producing pervious concrete, which balances permeability and splitting tensile strength.
-Teams are additionally challenged to develop a mixture design that could be selected as “Best in Show” by practicing Pervious Concrete Professionals.
-The Best-in-Show mixture is that which receives the most votes of the professionals—they will evaluate the mixtures on practicality, expense, ease of placement, and other real-world concepts.
+Teams are challenged to apply sustainability concepts and to use their knowledge of concrete mixture design by producing pervious concrete which balances permeability and splitting tensile strength.
+Teams are additionally challenged to develop a mixture design which could be selected as “Best in Show” by practicing Pervious Concrete Professionals.
+The Best in Show mixture is that which receives the most votes of the professionals—they will evaluate the mixtures on practicality, expense, ease of placement, and other real-world concepts.
 The students’ ability to accurately create a mixture design documenting the concrete is also scored.
-Only teams judged to have a complete and accurate mixture design are eligible for inclusion in the Best-in-Show prize category.
+Only teams judged to have a complete and accurate mixture design are eligible for inclusion in the Best in Show prize category.
+Because of this, it is highly recommended to work with a pervious concrete professional to review your mixture design for accuracy prior to submitting.

 Prizes

-Two prize categories are offered: Cylinder Performance and Best in Show.
-First-, second-, and third-place entries in both categories will be awarded a certificate of recognition and recognized in Concrete International magazine (if space allows) and on ACI’s website.
-In addition, for each category, the first-place team will receive a $750 award, the second-place team will receive $500, and the third-place team will receive $250.
-Results will be announced, and prizes awarded at the student lunch, following the competition on Monday of the Convention.
+Two prize categories are offered—Cylinder Performance and Best in Show.
+First-, second-, and third-place entries in both categories will be awarded a certificate of recognition, will be recognized in Concrete International magazine (if space allows), and will be recognized on ACI's website.
+In addition, for each category the first-place team will receive a $750 award, the second-place team will receive $500, and the third-place team will receive $250.
+Results will be announced and prizes awarded at the student award ceremony following the competition on Monday at the ACI Concrete Convention.

 Resources

-This competition uses a falling-head permeameter method; refer to Fig. 1.
-A picture of a similar (but not exact) falling-head permeameter test setup may be obtained in ACI 522R-06, “Pervious Concrete.”
+This competition uses a falling-head permeameter method—see Fig. 1.
+A picture of a similar (but not exact) falling-head permeameter test setup may be obtained from ACI 522R-06, “Pervious Concrete.”
 A parts list used in the permeameter is also available upon request.
 General information on pervious concrete can be obtained from ACI 522R; ACI 522.1; and ACI 211.3, Appendix 6.
-Note: ACI documents are available to student chapters in the online Collection through the local chapter.
+Note: ACI documents are available to student chapters online.

 Rules

-These rules have been approved only for the Fall 2022 competition, a PDF copy can be accessed here.
+These rules have been approved only for the Fall 2024 competition.
+A PDF copy can be accessed here.

 Contact Information